Joe-McCann/cs-241-hugo-notes/content/course/computationalComplexity/Sections/countingOperations.md

     return total
 ```

-Lets start by counting the operations that are outside the loops, of which we have $2$ assignments and $1$ return.
+Let's start by counting the operations that are outside the loops, of which we have $2$ assignments and $1$ return.
 Now lets consider the outer loop; this loop contains the comparison `i<n`, the assignment `j=0` and $2$ operations in `i=i+1`, while also having a final comparison of the inner loop.
 We see though that every time the outer loop runs, so does the inner loop though, so however many operations the inner loop runs, we *also* need to multiply that by $n$.
 Our inner loop has $1$ comparison, $2$ assignments, and $2$ arithmetic.

 Holy fuck that was a lot, but if we write it all out we can find that
 $$